Barcelona! Wander Your Way through the Gothic Quarter

 Royal Square

 Plaça Reial, or Royal Square, embodies Barcelona's lively street scene.
 Created in 1835 after the demolition of a Capuchin convent, it was initially intended as a grand tribute to King Ferdinand VII.
 The original plan included an equestrian monument.
 But plans changed and instead a fountain featuring the Three Graces was installed in 1879.
 The square’s lampposts, designed by a young Antoni Gaudí, and its surrounding stately mansions contribute to its vibrant atmosphere.
 Today, Plaça Reial is a popular nightlife hub, bustling with patrons from nearby cafes and bars.
-This is a popular spot, even for those who opt not to venture more thoroughly into the Gothic quarter.
-We really enjoy sitting at a terrace here, sipping a beverage and enjoying a tapa or two.
+This is a popular spot, even for those who opt not to venture more thoroughly into the Gothic Quarter.
+When my son and I visited Barcelona in 2014, we stayed at a hotel nearby and made our way here on a couple of evenings for food and drinks.
+It's exactly the kind of place that earns repeat visits.

 Pont del Bisbe